-The symptoms and cravings associated with withdrawal drive many people to continue using this substance as a way of avoiding this discomfort.
-Enrolling in a treatment program prior to withdrawing can make this process more comfortable and increase the likelihood that a person remain abstinent from this drug.
+The symptoms and cravings associated with withdrawal drive many people to continue using this substance to avoid this discomfort.
+Enrolling in a treatment program before withdrawing can make this process more comfortable and increase the likelihood that a person remains abstinent from this drug.

-Crack cocaine can cause sudden death or overdose the very first time a person tries it.
-Further, a person who has abused the drug for a long time can overdose when they use the drug.
+Crack cocaine can cause sudden death or overdose the first time a person tries it.
+Further, a person who has used the drug for a long time can overdose when they use the drug.

-Long-term abuse of this drug can increase the risk of overdose in a regular user for two reasons.
-As a person becomes more tolerant to crack’s effects, they’re more prone to increase the amount used and/or use the drug more frequently.
+Long-term use of this drug can increase the risk of overdose in a regular user for two reasons.
+As a person becomes more tolerant of crack’s effects, they’re more prone to increase the amount used.
 Also, some people will begin to experience sensitization.
-This means that smaller amounts of cocaine can cause anxiety, convulsions or other effects brought on by this toxic drug.
+This means that smaller amounts of cocaine can cause anxiety, convulsions, or other effects brought on by this toxic drug.

 As soon as crack is used, it goes to work changing the way a person’s brain functions.
-Over time, as a person’s use becomes more frequent or as they use more of the drug, serious psychological problems can arise.
+Over time, as a person’s use becomes more frequent or as they abuse more of the drug, psychological problems can arise.

-Long-term crack cocaine abuse may cause the following mental or emotional problems:
+Long-term crack cocaine use may cause the following mental or emotional problems:

-A person may also develop tactile hallucinations, causing them to feel things that don’t exist, such as “coke bugs.”
-Coke bugs cause a person to feel as if there’s bugs crawling on or just beneath their skin.
+People may also develop tactile hallucinations, causing them to feel things that don’t exist, such as “coke bugs.”
+Coke bugs cause a person to feel like there are bugs crawling on or beneath their skin.
 This sensation can lead a person to itch or pick at their skin until massive irritation and sores develop.

-As such as strong stimulant, crack places the heart and cardiovascular system under immense strain.
+As such as strong stimulants, crack places the heart and cardiovascular system under immense strain.

 Individuals with an existing heart condition could face an even greater risk of danger when using this stimulant drug.

-Brain Damage And Neurological Problems Linked To Long-Term Crack Cocaine Abuse
+Brain Damage and Neurological Problems Linked To Long-Term Crack Cocaine Use

-Long-term crack abuse can damage a person’s brain and impair their ability to think and reason.
+Long-term crack use can damage a person’s brain and impair their ability to think and reason.
 It could also cause serious and sometimes life-threatening disorders.

 Abusing crack may cause: